 - It creates, maintains, and contributes to many free software projects

 Scalability – RedHat supports more sockets and cores with maximum threads, enabling it to handle more memory.

 File System – The file system empowers with a wide range of capabilities that also scale and give users more choices that match according to their workload.

 Efficiency, Scalability, and Reliabilities are some of the core benefits of using Red Hat.

 How RedHat help in Career Growth

-Red Hat holds great value in the market, stats say that most of the Fortune 500 companies are currently using Red Hat open source solutions in some way to benefit their organizations.
-Trained Red Hat professional goes hand in hand as there is a huge demand in the market.
+Red Hat holds great value in the market; stats say that most Fortune 500 companies are currently using Red Hat open-source solutions in some way to benefit their organizations.
+Trained Red Hat professional goes hand in hand as the market has huge demand.
 There are job roles available for administrators, system engineers, and architects.